 Tim Lake

-Before coming to WCAU in 1992, Lake was the weekend evening news anchor and medical reporter for KPRC-TV in Houston.
 While at KPRC, he was honored with numerous community awards for reporting on medical issues such as AIDS, cancer and infant mortality.
-He also reported on other major events including commercial airline crashes, the World Economic Summit, and several Gulf Coast hurricanes.
+Lake also reported on other major events including commercial airline crashes, the World Economic Summit, and several Gulf Coast hurricanes.

 From the official archives of the Broadcast Pioneers of Philadelphia

-Photo and bio courtesy of NBC 10
+Photo courtesy of NBC 10

-© 2008, Broadcast Pioneers of Philadelphia
+© 2011, Broadcast Pioneers of Philadelphia

 All Rights Reserved